Have you ever worked on a tiny independent film where a mistake was made during a shoot and someone said, “Don’t worry, we can fix it in post”?

 Never Trust Auto White Balance

-This might work when conditions are optimal, but if you are planning on shooting in different locations, under different lighting conditions throughout the day, dealing with AWB can be tricky later on.
+When conditions are ideal, this may work, but if you plan on shooting in multiple places and under various lighting conditions during the day, dealing with AWB can be difficult.

-If you are stuck in a situation in post in which you are dealing with Auto white balance issues in post, do yourself a favor and just reshoot the scene to the colors you want.
-It will save you time and money.
+If you’re having trouble with auto white balance in post, do yourself a favour and reshoot the scene with the colours you want.
+It will allow you to save both time and money.

 Related Article?: Smartphone Lenses – How To Improve Your Smartphone Footage